 Benefits of outsourcing

-There are several benefits you gain by having other people do the heavy lifting on your blog.
-Here is a short list of some possible benefits:
+You gain several benefits by using a blogging strategy where other people do the heavy lifting on your blog.
+Each of the top outsourcing blogs has its own list.
+Here is my short list of some possible benefits:

 - Fewer responsibilities for you means less stress.